exatb/GJKEPA/README.md

 contactNormal - The normal of the contact point between the two polyhedra if an intersection occurs
 ```

-However, if you need to understand how these algorithms work, you can use GJKEPA_DEBUG and define a function for logging, drawing points, vectors and lines.
+If you need to understand how these algorithms work, you can define "GJKEPA_DEBUG" and define a function for logging, drawing points, vectors and lines.

+You can use System.Numeric vectors or OpenTK.Mathematics vectors.
+For OpenTK use the "OpenTK" definition.

 These algorithms are a good choice for physics solvers.
 It can be used for simulation or games.